Searching for long time scales without fine tuning: Discussion

 \section{Discussion}

-Living systems can generate behaviors on time scales that are much longer than the typical time scales of their component parts, and in some cases correlations in these behaviors decay as an approximate power--law, suggesting a continuous spetcrum of slow modes.
-In order to understand how surprised we should be by these behaviors, it is essential to ask whether there exist biologically plausible dynamical systems that can generate these long time scales ``easily.''
-Typically, to achieve long time scales a high dimensional dynamical system requires some degree of fine tuning: from the most to the least stringent, examples include setting individual elements of the connection matrix, choosing a particular network architecture, or imposing some global constraints which allow ensembles of systems with long time scales.

-In this note, we were able to construct a mechanism for living systems to reach long time scales with the least stringent fine-tuning condition: when the interaction strength of the connection matrix is large enough, imposing a global constraint on the stability of the system leads to divergent many slow modes.
+Living systems can generate behaviors on time scales that are much longer than the typical time scales of their component parts, and in some cases correlations in these behaviors decay as an approximate power--law, suggesting a continuous spectrum of slow modes.
+In order to understand how surprised we should be by these behaviors, it is essential to ask whether there exist biologically plausible dynamical systems that can generate these long time scales.
+We have constructed a mechanism for a broad class of models for interacting living systems--symmetric linear dynamical models--to reach long time scales with the least stringent fine-tuning condition: when the interaction strength of the connection matrix is large enough, imposing a global constraint on the stability of the system leads to divergently many slow modes.
 To impose a biologically plausible mechanism for living systems, we constrain the averaged norm activity as a proxy for global stability; in this case, the time scales for the slow modes are set by the allowed dynamic range of the system.
-Further, we showed that these ensembles can be achieved by updating the connection matrix $M$ with a sliding threshold for the norm activity, a mechanism that resembles metaplasticity in neural networks.